chfoo/tppinputassist/README.md

 | - axis[3] | Right-stick Up | " | " | " | cup |
 | + axis[3] | Right-stick Down | " | " | " | cdown |

+To send buttons as text chat inputs, press the button or tilt a thumb stick on the gamepad and release it.
+You can press up to 3 inputs (chording).
+Make sure that you release all the buttons at the same time and the script will combine the buttons using "+" such as "b+down".

+If you press more than 3 and release at the same time, the script will ignore it.
+This is useful if you begin to press a button by accident.

 ## Compiling

 (This instruction is for users who wish to compare the precompiled script with the source code.
 You don't need to compile it yourself just to use the script.)